ICAMS/python-ace/docs/pacemaker/utilities.md

 ## Collect and store VASP data in pickle file

-Utility to collect VASP calculations from a top-level directory and store them in a `*.pickle.gzip` file that can be used for fitting with `pacemaker`.
+Utility to collect VASP calculations from a top-level directory and store them in a `*.pckl.gzip` file that can be used for fitting with `pacemaker`.
-The reference energies should be provided for each element (default value is zero).
+The reference energies could be provided for each element (default value is zero) or extracted automatically from the calculation with single atom and large enough (>500 Ang^3/atom) volume.
 Usage:

 ```
 usage: pace_collect [-h] [-wd WORKING_DIR] [--output-dataset-filename OUTPUT_DATASET_FILENAME]
-                       [--free-atom-energy [FREE_ATOM_ENERGY [FREE_ATOM_ENERGY ...]]]
+ [--free-atom-energy [FREE_ATOM_ENERGY [FREE_ATOM_ENERGY ...]]] [--selection SELECTION]

 optional arguments:
   -h, --help            show this help message and exit